Samfundet/Samfundet4/docs/install/post-install.md

 You've now (hopefully) successfully installed and started the Samfundet4 project!
 What now?

+We recommend spending some time ensuring your editor/IDE is properly configured.
+This is of course a very subjective topic, but we give some pointers in the [Editor configuration](../introduction.md#editor-configuration) section.

-We recommend diving in head-first and just picking an [issue](https://github.com/Samfundet/Samfundet4/issues) you'd like to solve.
+After you've set up your editor/IDE, we recommend diving in head-first and just picking an [issue](https://github.com/Samfundet/Samfundet4/issues) you'd like to solve.
 Be sure to have the [Documentation Overview](../README.md) open and ready for *when* you get stuck :-) If you find that some parts of the documentation are lacking, don't be afraid to create a PR to fix it!

 ## Resetting the database